-All Lifeguards and Staff involved in the management of the Pool should receive regular and updated training and have been trained in either STA Swimming Teachers' Pool Safety Award or Swimming Teachers' Qualification, which includes resuscitation training.
+All Lifeguards and Staff involved in the management of the Pool should receive regular and updated training and have been trained in either STA Swimming Teachers' Pool Safety Award for lifesaving or RLSS qualification, which includes resuscitation training.

 Emergency evacuation practices should be carried out during the College's normal period of swimming use for each class at least once in every Academic Year.
-These practices are the responsibility for the Head of PE and she will keep a record of these in the H&S MS Teams folder and a current copy in her office.
+These practices are the responsibility for the Director of Sport and she will keep a record of these in the H&S MS Teams folder and a current copy in her office.
 A list of trained lifeguards will be displayed in close proximity to the pool.